canvas-medical/pydian/README.md

         ]
     }

-# Use the `Mapper` class to get post-processing features like null value removal and DROP handling
+# Use the `Mapper` class to get post-processing features like null value removal and conditional dropping
 mapper = Mapper(mapping_fn)

 # Get an iterpretable result that syntactically matches the mapping function!